 More about the Auction Market

 But the next morning, Rahul does something completely different on the stock or futures market.
-Instead of waiting for value, like he did with the Hilsa Fish, he quickly pulls the trigger at the worst times.
+Instead of waiting for value, as he did with the Hilsa Fish, he quickly pulls the trigger at the worst times.
 He buys when the market is overvalued and sells when the market is undervalued.
 Basically, the way he trades would mean that he would buy Hilsa Fish for Rs 5000 per Kg, which is something he would never do.
 The idea of value is easy to understand, but using it consistently on the market takes experience.
-This can only be gained by studying and practicing a lot.
+One can only achieve this by studying and practising a lot.

 Working of Auction Process in Stock Market